Chow polynomials of rank-uniform labeled posets

 \subsection{Supersolvable lattices}

-The class of supersolvable lattices, introduced by Stanley \cite{stanley1972supersolvable}, serve as a far-reaching generalization of both lattices of subgroups of supersolvable finite groups, as well as intersection lattices of fiber-type arrangements (e.g. braid arrangements of type A and B, see \cite{OT_1992}), among many other examples.
-A supersolvable lattice can be simply defined as a lattice containing a maximal chain of modular elements.
+The class of supersolvable lattices, introduced by Stanley \cite{stanley1972supersolvable}, serves as a far-reaching generalization of both lattices of subgroups of supersolvable finite groups, as well as intersection lattices of fiber-type arrangements (e.g. braid arrangements of type A and B, see \cite{OT_1992}), among many other examples.
+In this article we will restrict our attention to supersolvable lattices that are also assumed to be semimodular.
+A semimodular supersolvable lattice can be simply defined as a semimodular lattice containing a maximal chain of modular elements.
 From this definition one can see that the class of supersolvable lattices encompasses the class of modular lattices and thus in particular all distributive lattices.
-A classical result of McNamara~\cite{mcnamara2003labelings} establishes that any choice of a maximal chain of modular elements in a lattice induces an explicit EL-labeling on that lattice, and thus supersolvable lattices are EL-shellable.
+A classical result of Björner \cite{bjorner-el-shellable} establishes that any choice of a maximal chain of modular elements in a lattice induces an explicit EL-labeling on that lattice, and thus semimodular supersolvable lattices are EL-shellable.

-In this article we focus on rank-uniform supersolvable lattices.
-In the special case of geometric lattices, these posets were studied by Damiani, D'Antona, and Regonatti~\cite{Damiani1994}.
-The class of supersolvable rank-uniform geometric lattices contains remarkable families of geometric lattices, prominent examples being all braid matroids of type A and type B, and more generally all Dowling geometries \cite{dowling1973class,dowling1973q}.
-Our main result concerning rank-uniform supersolvable lattices is the following.
+Rank-uniform semimodular supersolvable lattices were studied by Damiani, D'Antona, and Regonatti~\cite{Damiani1994}.
+This class of posets contains remarkable families of geometric lattices, prominent examples being all braid matroids of type A and type B, and more generally all Dowling geometries \cite{dowling1973class,dowling1973q}.
+Our main result concerning rank-uniform semimodular supersolvable lattices is the following.